Darkhax-Minecraft/ItemStages/README.md

 - Holding a restricted item will cause it to be dropped immediately.
 - The tooltip will be replaced with a restricted message.
+- Items will be hidden in JEI if JEI is installed.
 - More to come!

 ## Example Script